nebari-dev/nebari-docs/docs/docs/explanations/advanced-provider-configuration.md

   This command is injected in the `user_data` field of the launch template.
 For more information, see [User Data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html).

-> If you're using a `launch_template` with a custom `ami_id`, there's an issue with updating the `scaling`.desired_size` via Nebari configuration (terraform).
+> If you're using a `launch_template` with a custom `ami_id`, there's an issue with updating the `scaling.desired_size` via Nebari configuration (terraform).
 To scale up, you must recreate the node group or adjust the scaling settings directly in the AWS Console UI (recommended).
 We are aware of this inconsistency and plan to address it in a future update.

 :::note
 If an `ami_id` is not provided, AWS will use the default Amazon Linux 2 AMI for the